 As of the last update, Kadokawa, Crunchyroll, Kinema Citrus, or any company related to the production of the anime has not officially confirmed The Rising Of The Shield Hero Season 3 release date.
 The production of Tate no Yuusha no Nariagari Season 3 was confirmed in September 2019, but not the time frame for the premiere on Japanese TV.

-Considering that The Rising Of The Shield Hero Season 3 began early production at the same time as the second season, the time between seasons may be less than a year.
+Considering that The Rising Of The Shield Hero Season 3 began early production at the same time as the second season, Kadokawa producer Junichiro Tamura is already promising anime fans they won’t have a long wait between seasons.

-Producer Junichiro Tamura says Kadokawa would “would like to animate all of Shield Hero,” but he admits those plans all depend on the support from the fans.
+As for The Rising Of The Shield Hero Season 4, Tamura has already said he would “would like to animate all of Shield Hero,” but he admits those plans all depend on the support from the fans.

 “Definitely with everyone’s continued support. … I am very pleased [with] how the show has performed beyond my expectations, especially overseas in the US and China.
 I would like to thank everyone for the support you have shown for the show,” Tamura said back in early 2019.